capr/luapower-work/terra/tr.md

 Segments are formed at the boundaries of property combinations that require separate shaping calls.
-The idea is to break down the text into the largest pieces that have enough relevant properties in common to be shaped as a unit, but are also the smallest pieces that are allowed to be wrapped.
+The idea is to break down the text into the largest pieces that have enough relevant properties in common to be shaped as a unit and are also the smallest pieces that are allowed to be wrapped.
 To that effect, a new segment is cut whenever:

-  * script and/or language changes from the previous span.
+  * script and/or language changes.
   * there's a soft-wrapping opportunity.
   * a hard line break is encountered.
   * the BiDi embedding level changes (more on that later).
   * the font and/or font size changes.
   * the list of specified OpenType features changes.
+  * baseline changes (for synthetic subscripts and superscripts).

 _Sub-segments_ inside a single segment are also created whenever the text color or opacity changes, but other properties don't.
 Sub-segments are needed